kcarnold/cs344/content/syllabus/index.md

 This grading policy is experimental and depends on student buy-in and participation.
 I reserve the right to change the grading policy at any point.

+**Can we work in pairs?**

+Lab, homework, and project activities should generally be done in pairs, though solo work is also fine.
+Teams of 3 can be okay too.

+However, group work can only get you one of the two mastery grades for a unit.

+Some weeks there will be review assignments available, which will provide you the opportunity to demonstrate individual mastery.
+(As a corollary, these assignments *must* be done individually, without consulting other students or aids.)

 **Incompletes**: An incomplete grade (I) will only be given in unusual circumstances, and only if those circumstances have been confirmed by the Student Life office.